-- You received interest or dividends in excess of \$200 where an incorrect RWT rate was applied - You received income from employment in excess of \$200 where your obligations under the PAYE rules have not been met or where ACC earner levy was not withheld or deducted correctly - You received dividends where your annual gross salary is greater than \$70,000 - You have a student loan and your total income is greater than the student loan threshold.
-Further information on the student loan threshold can be obtained from the IRD website.
+- You received interest or dividends in excess of \$200 where an incorrect RWT rate was applied - You received income from employment in excess of \$200 where your obligations under the PAYE rules have not been met or where ACC earner levy was not withheld or deducted correctly

+- You received dividends where your annual gross salary is greater than \$70,000 - You have a student loan and your total income is greater than the student loan threshold.
+Further information on the student loan threshold can be obtained from Inland Revenue's website

-As the above list is not exhaustive, please contact your tax adviser for further information or contact Inland Revenue on 0800 257 776.
-We recommend that you contact your tax adviser before requesting a personal tax summary.
-Depending on your circumstances, you may be required to file a tax return.
+As the above list is not exhaustive, please contact your tax adviser for further information or contact Inland Revenue on 0800 775 247 (or if calling from overseas on +64 4 831 2214).
+We recommend that you contact your tax adviser before making any amendments to your automatic tax assessment or filing your tax return.
 Please consult your tax adviser or Inland Revenue for further information.